THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The angels desire to examine the Holy Spirit-inspired preaching of the Gospel.

-“Which thing the angels desire to look into”!
+“Things which angels desire to look into”!

 We know that Jesus has all authority and power in Heaven and on the earth, and that all personages are subject to His will.